-This site aims to provide an introduction to the photography of Peter John, including
+This site aims to provide an introduction to the photo works of Peter John, including

-A life of factual precision as a photo documentarian, still comes through in many of Peter’s images but his primary motive these days involves exploring a more contemplative, visual narrative.
+A life of factual precision as a photo documentarian still comes through in many of Peter’s images, but his primary motive these days involves exploring more contemplative, visual narratives.

 Now based in New South Wales, Australia PJ’s photographic journey began as a youngster in 1970s South Wales, United Kingdom.